Understanding Retention Bonuses: How They Work And Why They Matter

 5. Be flexible – consider a counteroffer or non-monetary perks.

-Features, Benefits and Challenges of Retention Bonuses
+Features, Benefits, and Challenges of Retention Bonuses

 Examples of Retention Bonuses

-• A sales director getting a 25% bonus ($35,000) to remain for 18 months.
+• A sales director gets a 25% bonus ($35,000) to remain for 18 months.

 Conclusion